Thelymitra magnifica: Taxonomy and naming

 Thelymitra magnifica was first formally described in 2006 by Jeff Jeanes from a specimen collected near Crystal Brook and the description was published in Muelleria.
 The specific epithet (magnifica) is derived from the Latin words fuscus meaning "noble", "eminent" or "splendid", alluding to the flowers of this orchid.

 Distribution and habitat

-The Crystal Brook sun orchid grows with wandoo trees on escarpment slopes between Gooseberry Hill and Armadale in the Jarrah Forest and Swan Coastal Plain biogeographic regions.
+Crystal Brook sun orchid grows with wandoo trees on escarpment slopes between Gooseberry Hill and Armadale in the Jarrah Forest and Swan Coastal Plain biogeographic regions.

 Conservation

 Thelymitra magnifica is classified as "Priority One" by the Government of Western Australia Department of Parks and Wildlife meaning that it is known from only one or a few locations which are potentially at risk.